arnavrUM/585-Vision-model-caching/experiment/README.md

 1. **L0 (vLLM prefix cache)** – handled internally by vLLM (token-level).
 2. **L0.5 (exact chunk cache)** – normalized text lookups stored in `text_index.json` hit instantly when the incoming chunk matches a previous one verbatim/modulo whitespace + casing.
 3. **L1 (text chunk cache)** – `SemanticTextCache` searches normalized text / semantic programs.
+4. **L1.5 (fusion cache)** – `FusionCache` captures multimodal fusion tensors (if your provider exposes them) and replays them before decoding.
-4. **L2 (latent embedding cache)** – `EmbeddingCache` queries FAISS per registered layer.
+5. **L2 (latent embedding cache)** – `EmbeddingCache` queries FAISS per registered layer.
 Hooks (e.g., prompt encoder, vision encoder tap) produce the embeddings on demand.

+To enable the fusion layer, provide a `FusionProvider` implementation that knows how to read fusion tensors from your model (for capture) and how to write them back (for injection), then set `SemanticCacheConfig.enable_fusion_cache=True`.
+Captured states are persisted under `fusion_cache_dir`, mirroring how KV chunks live inside `kv_chunks/`.

 The driver first tries L2 matches (highest cost but highest precision), falls back to L1, and only then pays the full generation cost.
 On misses, KV blocks (and any embeddings) are committed for future reuse.